 Strollers can be so expensive that it can be hard to make that final purchase, especially when you know you could put that money to good use elsewhere.
 Baby carriers are more cost-effective, which is attractive for moms who are worried about money.
 They cost a fraction of what a good stroller does.

 15. It Helps You Form Closer Bonds

 As a mom, you bonded with your baby before it was born.
 To keep that close connection going, babywearing is a great option.
 You’re constantly with your baby.
 You can talk to them, sing or snuggle whenever you want to.

-This perk of babywearing won’t just extend to you -- it also will work for dads and grandparents who want to use baby carriers too.
+This perk of babywearing won’t just extend to you — it also will work for grandparents and dads who want to use baby carriers too.
 They’ll form a closer bond with your child and they’ll feel more connected to them and more confident in their caregiver abilities.

 16. Spend More Time With Your Older Children